Outside Ethics Group Says 7 House Lawmakers Didn't Disclose Stock Trades

 In early 2020, PTR disclosures revealed investment activity by several senators followed briefings on the pandemic — before the markets collapsed — and the emerging public health threat.
 The senators' investment actions came under intense scrutiny.
 The Justice Department reviewed allegations of insider trading but closed the cases without any charges.

-Democratic Sen. Kirsten Gillibrand of New York, who worked as an attorney before entering public office, helped write the STOCK Act.
+Democratic Sen. Kirsten Gillibrand of New York, who was an attorney before entering public office, helped write the STOCK Act.
 She points to the Justice Department investigations as proof the law is working.

 "We've had several examples where members of Congress bought or sold stocks that pertain to their work, and there actually were follow-up investigations to see whether or not they bought or sold those stocks based on nonpublic inside information," Gillibrand told NPR.

-Oregon Democratic Sen. Jeff Merkley voted for the 2012 law, and is blunt about how it's working now.
+Democratic Sen. Jeff Merkley of Oregon, who voted for the 2012 law, is blunt about how it's working now.
 "The STOCK Act is pretty much useless," Merkley told NPR.

-He believes the major issue is enforcement.
+He said he believes the major issue is enforcement.
 "It's extremely difficult to know when a person in Congress has traded stocks because of information they heard publicly versus information that they've heard privately."

-Before the CLC filed its latest complaints, the group had already lodged about a half dozen other complaints to the ethics committees about possible violations of the STOCK Act.
+Before the Campaign Legal Center filed its latest complaints, the group had already lodged about a half-dozen other complaints to the ethics committees about possible violations of the STOCK Act.

-In the Senate, the organization pressed the ethics committee in August to look into Kentucky GOP Sen. Rand Paul, who reported his wife's purchase of pharmaceutical stock for a manufacturer of an antiviral drug over a year later.
+In the Senate, the organization pressed the Ethics Committee in August to look into GOP Sen. Rand Paul of Kentucky, who reported his wife's purchase of pharmaceutical stock for a manufacturer of an antiviral drug over a year later.
 This drug was later approved to treat COVID-19.
-Paul noted his wife lost money on the trade and it was an oversight that the form was not filed on time.
+Paul noted that his wife lost money on the trade and that it was an oversight the form was not filed on time.

-The CLC also filed a complaint against Alabama Republican Sen. Tommy Tuberville for improperly disclosing over 100 transactions.
+The Campaign Legal Center also filed a complaint against Republican Sen. Tommy Tuberville of Alabama over improper disclosure over 100 transactions.
 Tuberville said he was unaware of the late reports but submitted the information.

 "At least 15 members from the House and Senate have not complied with the requirement to disclose their stock trades.
 But we are not aware of any fines that the ethics committees have required these members to pay," the Campaign Legal Center's Payne said.
 The ethics panels can launch their own reviews.
 But so far no lawmaker in the House or Senate has faced any formal sanction related to the STOCK Act.
 And while they may get fined, those fines are not made public.

-Instead it's fallen to watchdog groups like Payne's or media outlets like Business Insider to bring violations to light.
-Insider found Utah Republican Blake Moore filed late.
-He said that was an oversight and NPR confirmed he has paid a fine.
-The publication has also reported on others, including New Jersey Democratic Rep. Tom Malinowski, who transferred his assets to a blind trust after he faced questions about not reporting dozens of trades.
+Instead it's fallen to watchdog groups such as Payne's or media outlets such as Business Insider to bring violations to light.
+Insider found Republican Rep. Blake Moore of Utah filed late.
+He said that was an oversight, and NPR confirmed he has paid a fine.
+The news site also has reported on others, including Democratic Rep. Tom Malinowski of New Jersey, who transferred his assets to a blind trust after he faced questions about not reporting dozens of trades.
 NPR learned Malinowski paid a $200 fine.

 Proposal to ban lawmakers from trading stocks

-Merkley thinks it's time to ban all lawmakers from trading individual stocks altogether.
+Merkley said he thinks it's time to ban all lawmakers from trading individual stocks altogether.

 "It is not a popular topic among my colleagues," Merkley said dryly.
 He said without a change members keep themselves open to new allegations.
 "I can guarantee you that every year there'll be a scandal related to stock trading."

 He has support from some of his Democratic colleagues in the Senate, including Gillibrand.
-But she also said there's also a need for a STOCK Act 2.0, to look at all the different ways members may benefit financially from their work.
-One new development she flagged is that lawmakers received small business loans from the COVID-19 relief bills.
+But she also said there's a need for a STOCK Act 2.0 to look at all the different ways members may benefit financially from their work.
+One new development she flagged is that lawmakers received small-business loans from the COVID-19 relief bills.